acousticainc/controller-script-api-docs/docs/getting-started/intergrated-logging.md

 ---  | ---          | ---          | ---    | ---
 1	 | B0 (CC)      | CH:00 (1)		   | 0x04 (4) 	| 0x2A (42)

-The values are displayed in their hex and decimal values.
-In the case of the MEssage Type, it will display the hex and common name (e.g., CC, Note, etc.)
+The values are displayed in their hexadecimal and decimal values.
+In the case of the Message Type, it will display the hexadecimal and common name (e.g., CC, Note, etc.)

 ![](/img/MIDImonitor.png)